-The original TELPAS reading proficiency level standards were established in 2008 when the Texas Assessment of Knowledge and Skills (TAKS) was the academic assessment in Texas.
+The original TELPAS reading proficiency level standards were established in 2008 when TAKS was the academic assessment in Texas.
 Detailed information about the standard-setting activities for the TELPAS reading tests that were revised in 2007-2008 is available in the TELPAS Proficiency Level Setting Report on TEA's Student Assessment Division website.

 The move from TAKS to STAAR in 2011-2012 made it necessary to review the original TELPAS reading proficiency level standards so that performance on TELPAS could be a meaningful indicator of the level of English language proficiency required to access the language in STAAR assessments.
-In August 2013, a standards review was conducted with committees of educators, and the Commissioner of Education approved the new standards.
+In August 2013, a standards review was conducted with committees of educators, and the commissioner of education approved the new standards.
 The new standards were first implemented with the 2014 spring administration of TELPAS reading.
-Table 6.4 shows the scale score ranges and corresponding raw score cuts from the proficiency level standards review conducted in August 2013.
+Table 7.4 shows the scale score ranges and corresponding raw score cuts from the proficiency level standards review conducted in August 2013.
 While the scale score ranges remain constant from year to year, slight fluctuations in raw score cut scores might occur.
 For more information about scale scores and the potential for raw score fluctuations in standardized assessments, refer to the Equating section in chapter 3, "Standard Technical Processes."
 More detailed information about the standards review process is available in the TELPAS Standards Review Technical Report on TEA's Student Assessment Division website.